-That’s why, when choosing a credit counseling service, it’s important to look for an agency that is nonprofit and has been in business for at least seven years.
-Here are some other criteria that your debt relief agency:
+That’s why, when choosing a credit counseling service, it’s important to look for a debt relief agency that is nonprofit and has been in business for at least seven years.
+Here are some other criteria that your debt relief agency should meet:

 - Licensed in your state

 - Charge no minimum fees and are prepared to waive your fees if you simply cannot afford to pay them